zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 and managed devices based on requirements.

 The schedule source of the schedule database may be diversified, for example, configuration from an administrator or YANG model from the management interface.
-The schedule entries of different databases may different, but the content of the same schedule entry in the schedule databases of different devices in the same domain must be consistent.
-There are two ways to make the content of the same schedule entry in different schedule databases consistent:
+The schedule entries of different databases may be different, but the content of the same schedule entry in the schedule databases of different devices in the same domain must be consistent.
+There are at least two ways to make the content of the same schedule entry in different schedule databases consistent:

  - All the schedule entries are generated at a specific device;